 Long-Term Effects of Using Stimulants

-A stimulant use disorder changes a person’s brain in two major ways.
-First, it can affect brain functions such as long-term memory and the ability to learn new things.
-Second, it triggers the addiction process which leads to cravings and ongoing drug use.
+Stimulant use disorder affects long-term memory and the ability to learn new things.
+It also triggers the addiction process, driving cravings and ongoing drug use.

-Stimulant use can cause a significant long term change in behavior, a tendency toward violence, paranoia, hallucinations and delusions.
-It can also worsen the effects of existing mental health conditions such as bipolar disorder.
+Long-term stimulant use can cause behavioral changes, paranoia, hallucinations, and delusions.
+It can also worsen existing mental health conditions like bipolar disorder.

-Stimulants impact the heart, leading to long term consequences including an elevated risk of strokes and heart attacks.
-A high body temperature can lead to a risk of hypothermia.
+Stimulants strain the heart and raise the long-term risk of strokes and heart attacks.
+Elevated body temperature can also lead to hyperthermia.

 Risk of Overdose and Death